bitfinity-network/canister-sdk/README.md

 ## ic-factory

 The "generic" trait API for the factory canisters.
-The `Factory` canister trait can be used to sinmplify writing factory logic for the canisters you implement.
+The `Factory` canister trait can be used to simplify writing factory logic for the canisters you implement.
 It also provides a convenient way to upgrade all the canisters that the factory is set to be controller of.

 ## ic-helpers

 Some helpers and wrappers over principals we use on day-to-day basis for ledger and management canister calls.

 ## ic-storage